nihalsheikh/create.deploy.react.app/README.md

 npm run deploy
 ```
 <br>
-done. wait for a few minutes, you're github page should be ready...
+done. wait for a few minutes, refresh your GitHub Page<br>
+you're github page should be ready...